hdocmsu/hdocmsu.github.io/_projects/canon_1_dlr.md

 Deep learning-based MRI reconstruction (MRI-DLR) has been shown to mitigate this long-standing triangle trade-off by enabling, to some extent, the acquisition of image quality previously constrained by conventional MRI physics.

 **One example is the ability to achieve image quality comparable to that of high-field (e.g., 3 T) MRI using lower field-strength systems (e.g., 1.5 T).
-Take the AiCE Challenges #1 and #2.**
+Take the AiCE Challenges #1 and #2 to see the demonstrations.**

 * [MRI-DLR Challenge #1](https://us.medical.canon/promo/magnetic-resonance/aice/1/)
 * [MRI-DLR Challenge #2](https://us.medical.canon/promo/magnetic-resonance/aice/2/)